By Mat, Last updated: April 12, 2019

 After knowing the possible reasons why the videos in your Android device got deleted, it’s now time to do some action in retrieving them.
 The common solutions to resolve such problem covers restoring backups you have recently created that might have the deleted videos.

-Every Android smartphone requires its user to have a Google account to use for regular backup, and that same account can be used as well to have access to the Google Drive.
+Every Android smartphone requires its user to have a Google account to use for regular backup, and that same account can be used as well to have access to Google Drive.

 If you perform regular and automatic backup procedures on your Android device, the deleted videos might have been included in that last backup.
 You can try restoring them by following the steps from Google Support article.